-A company doing business globally will inevitably encounter issues with its foreign customers or counter-parties in the supply chain.
-Such issues include foreign insolvency proceedings of such a customer or counter-party in their "home" country.
+A company doing business globally will inevitably encounter issues with its foreign customers or counterparties in the supply chain.
+Such issues include a foreign insolvency proceeding of such customer or counter-party in their "home" country.
 Since there is no uniform global insolvency law, the outcome for the company is primarily dependent on the insolvency law in the foreign jurisdiction.

-Global companies are likely to have assets, liabilities, contracts, property or employees throughout the world.
-If such a company initiates insolvency proceedings in its home country, it is likely the company will also need to address issues in other countries.
-In recognition of this, and to promote comity and 'universalism' among countries, in 1997, the United Nations Commission on International Trade Law (UNCITRAL) published its Model Law on Cross-Border Insolvency.
-To date, 44 countries have adopted the Model Law, including the US, which adopted the Model Law in 2005 as Chapter 15.
+Global companies are likely to have assets, liabilities, contracts, property, or employees throughout the world.
+If such a company initiates an insolvency proceeding in its home country, it is likely the company will also need to address issues in other countries.
+In recognition of this, and to promote comity and

+"universalism" among countries, in 1997, the United Nations Commission on International Trade Law (UNCITRAL) published its Model Law on Cross-Border Insolvency.
+To date, 44 countries have adopted the Model Law, including the U.S., which adopted the Model Law in 2005 as Chapter 15.
 The UK's version of the Model Law is The Cross-Border Insolvency Regulations 2006 (the CBIR).

-A principal tenet of the Model Law is for each adopting country to recognise and cooperate with insolvency proceedings in a home country.
-In Videology, the home country of the insolvency proceedings was Delaware.
-As part of its Chapter 11 restructuring, Videology sought to simultaneously protect 'Limited', its UK subsidiary, from individual or collective creditor action against it or its assets in the UK.
+A principal tenet of the Model Law is for each adopting country to recognize and cooperate with insolvency proceedings in a home country.
+In Videology, the home country insolvency proceeding was the Delaware Chapter 11 proceeding.
+As part of its Chapter 11 restructuring, Videology sought to simultaneously protect Limited, its UK subsidiary, from individual or collective creditor action against Limited or its assets in the UK.

-To achieve the injunction, 'Limited' followed the normal procedure to open ancillary insolvency proceedings in the UK, by filing a petition for recognition of the Chapter 11 case as "foreign main proceedings", defined in the Model Law and CBIR as proceedings initiated by a debtor in the jurisdiction where its "centre of main interest" (COMI) is located.
-Had the UK Court accepted that the US was 'Limited's COMI, the Model Law would have automatically granted a broad injunction against creditor action.
+To achieve the injunction, Limited followed the normal procedure to open an ancillary insolvency proceeding for Limited in the UK by filing a petition for recognition of the Chapter 11 case as a "foreign main proceeding", defined in the Model Law and CBIR as a proceeding by a debtor in the jurisdiction where its "center of main interest" (COMI) is located.
+Had the UK Court accepted that the U.S. was Limited's COMI, the Model Law automatically grants a broad injunction against creditor action.
 No doubt that was the outcome Videology expected.

-However, the English Court refused to recognise the Chapter 11 case as foreign main proceedings, after concluding that 'Limited's COMI was not in the US, but rather in the UK.
+However, the English Court refused to recognize the Chapter 11 case as a foreign main proceeding, after concluding that Limited's COMI was not in the U.S., rather it was in the UK.
 Under the Model Law, and the CBIR, there is a rebuttable presumption that COMI is where a company is registered or incorporated, which in this case was England and Wales.
-The English Court found that Videology did not rebut that presumption even though it showed that 'Limited' was 100% owned and controlled by its US parent, the sole director of 'Limited' was the co-founder and CEO of the US parent, all the software used by 'Limited' (by license) was owned by the US parent, and that 'Limited' was "essentially an American company, run by American management, based in America."
+The English Court found that Videology did not rebut that presumption even though it showed that Limited was 100% owned and controlled by its U.S. parent, the sole director of Limited was the co-founder and CEO of the U.S. parent, all the software used by Limited (by license) is owned by the U.S. parent, and that Limited was "essentially an American company, run by American management, based in America."

-Following the cases of Eurofood IFSC Ltd (ECJ 2006) and Interedil Srl v Fallimento Interedil Srl (ECJ 2011), the English Court rejected Videology's position and concluded that 'Limited's COMI was in the UK, based in part on the facts that "in addition to being the place of its registered office, the UK is where the Company's trading premises and staff are located, where its customer and creditor relationships are established, where it administers its relations with its trade creditors on a day-to-day basis using those premises and local staff, and where its main assets...are located."
+Following the cases of Eurofood IFSC Ltd (ECJ 2006) and Interedil Srl v Fallimento Interedil Srl (ECJ 2011), the English Court rejected Videology's position and concluded Limited's COMI was in the UK based in part because "in addition to being the place of its registered office, the UK is where the Company's trading premises and staff are located, where its customer and creditor relationships are established, where it administers its relations with its trade creditors on a day-to-day basis using those premises and local staff, and where its main assets...are located."